 Want to know exactly how much commission your agent is making on your life insurance policy?

 Good luck finding out.

 "It's a real quagmire," says Steuer.
 "Life insurance is the last financial industry where compensation is not fully disclosed."
-Instead, it's buried so deep in the contract that it would take a forensic dentist to extract it.

 That's by design.
 The insurance industry has long maintained that divulging the commission on whole life -- which Hunt says can typically run 85 percent of first-year premiums with annual renewal commissions of 7 percent for the next decade -- could kill the sale.